CCP-NC/orgdisord/_sources/case_studies.rst.txt

 Here are some case studies of specific systems that have been explored using sodorg_renewal.

-The names refer to the CSD code/CIF file in the ./examples/ directory.
+The names of the structures refer to the CSD code/CIF file in the ./examples/ directory.

 Straightforward case (ABABUB)